NIKSS-vSwitch/nikss/mininet/README.md

 ## Demo

-This directory also contains a demonstration P4 program (`simple_switch.p4`) that implements a simple L2 forwarding and the demo Mininet topology defined in `demo.py`.
+The `mininet/` directory contains a demonstration P4 program (`simple_switch.p4`) that implements a simple L2 forwarding and the demo Mininet topology defined in `demo.py`.

 ### Compile P4 program